 People with good emotional health learn how to cope with problems and stress that are part of their every day lives.
 They feel good about their relationships, but most of all they feel good about themselves.

 When we deal with emotional stress, the body will react to the way we think, feel and act.
 This is called the “mind/body connection.”

 Some of the following can be physical signs that our emotional health isn’t functioning at optimum level:

 - Trouble getting to sleep or staying asleep;

 - IBS symptoms;

 - A sore throat.

 Emotional health interferes with our ability to look after ourselves.
-We may spiral into withdrawing for a while, we may stop exercising or may stop taking prescribed medications.
+We may withdraw for a while, or stop exercising, or may stop taking prescribed medications.
 Drug and alcohol abuse may also be linked to poor emotional health.